ncbi/vadr/documentation/advbuild.md

 FEATURE MZ516105 type:"CDS" coords:"4688..5641:+" parent_idx_str:"GBNULL" gene:"G" product:"attachment glycoprotein" alternative_ftr_set:"attachment(cds)"
 ```

-Note the different stop codon *and* the new key/value pair:
+Note the different stop position *and* the new key/value pair:
 `alternative_ftr_set="attachment(cds)"`.
 We also need to update the
-first line above to include this field.
+first line above to include this new key/value pair.
 This will inform
 `v-annotate.pl` that these two CDS are members of the same alternative
-feature set, and only 1 of them should be annotated in the output
+feature set, and that only one of them should be annotated in the output
-`.tbl` file. `v-annotate.pl` will select the CDS that has fewer fatal
+`.tbl` file. `v-annotate.pl` will select the CDS feature that has fewer fatal
-alerts and annotate that one.
+alerts and annotate only that one.
 If they have the same number of fatal
 alerts, the one that occurs first in the model info file will be
 annotated.

 We also want to add a new `gene` feature line that will be coupled
 with the new `CDS` feature line (same coordinates) so that the correct
 gene coordinates will be annotated based on which CDS is annotated.
+(Importantly: we only need to do this because we want the annotated `gene`
+feature to have the same coordinates as the annotated `CDS` feature.
+If
+this wasn't the case *and* the `gene` boundaries completely spanned the
+`CDS` boundaries (potentially with extra nucleotides for the `gene`), then
+we would **not** need to add a new `gene` feature line.)

 ```
 FEATURE MZ516105 type:"gene" coords:"4688..5641:+" parent_idx_str:"GBNULL" gene:"G" alternative_ftr_set="attachment(gene)" alternative_ftr_set_subn:"attachment(cds).1"
 ```

 This new `gene` feature line includes
-`alternative_ftr_set="attachment(gene)"` (it is important that this is
+`alternative_ftr_set="attachment(gene)"` (it is important that the
+value in quotes ("attachment(gene)") is
 different from the CDS feature set name), and an additional key/value
 pair: `alternative_ftr_set_subn="attachment(CDS).2"`.
 This means that
 this `gene` should only be annotated if the second feature in the
 `alternative_ftr_set="attachment(CDS)"` group is annotated.

 Additionally, we need to update the two original lines for the
 features at positions `4688..5620:+` by adding `alternative_ftr_set`